bhatt-lab/bamlcombo-viz/README.md

 If you have Python 3, run the following command in the project's root directory:

-python -m http.server
+python3 -m http.server

 View the dashboard:

-Open your web browser and navigate to http://localhost:8000.
+Open your web browser and navigate to ://localhost:8000.